Kastriya/BlasterX_linux/README.md

 Built for Linux users.

-## Imp- RRoot Privlage will be required
+## Imp- Root Privlage will be required